 Collaborating with Allister Bush, Wiremu authored "Tatai Hono: Stories of Maori Healing and Psychiatry," winning the Ashton Wylie Book Award in 2014.
 A sought-after presenter, he speaks globally on topics like traditional healing in clinical settings.

 In 2019, Wiremu and his wife, Lesley, founded a school to develop matekite and train Mahi Wairua practitioners.
-Since then, over 1,800 people have come through the school learning about Matekite and over 25 graduated as Matanga Mahi Wairua practitioners in 2022 with another 50 trainees currently and the 2024 intake about to begin.
+Since then, over 3,000 people have come through the school learning about Matekite and over 25 graduated as Matanga Mahi Wairua practitioners in 2022 and another 25 graduates in 2024.